mkurczewski/grider/README.md

 ## What is this?
 Grider is a simple and lightweight CSS framework that allows you to create fully responsive flexbox grid for your website quick and effective.
-It is basically set of CSS styles but you don't need to use additional classes in your HTML file (like in Bootstrap).
+It's basically a set of CSS styles, but you don't need to use additional classes in your HTML file (like in Bootstrap).
 <b>Note that you should know basics of flexbox (more at [https://css-tricks.com/snippets/css/a-guide-to-flexbox/](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)).</b>

 ## How to use?